zwpku/molann/README.md

 # MolANN

-Artificial Neural Networks for Molecular Systems
+Artificial Neural Networks (ANN) for Molecular Systems

+This package provides classes for building ANNs that include alignment layers and feature layers.
 ## Usage